mixpanel/docs/docs/Tracking/how-tos/debugging.md

 This document walks through best practices for data validation and debugging your Mixpanel implementation.

-# Send Events to Mixpanel
+# Before Debugging: Send Events
 Mixpanel doesn't receive any data until you start sending events.
 If you haven't started sending data to Mixpanel, check out our quickstart guides for [JavaScript](https://developer.mixpanel.com/docs/javascript-quickstart), [Server](https://developer.mixpanel.com/v3.19/docs/server), and [Mobile](https://developer.mixpanel.com/docs/react-native-quickstart).
 We have a simple [HTTP API](https://developer.mixpanel.com/docs/cloud-ingestion) for any languages we don't support.

 Mixpanel recommends that you create a [separate development environment and Mixpanel project](https://developer.mixpanel.com/docs/set-up-projects) to validate your event data.